meltingscales/VirtualMachineConfigs/packer/README.md

 See <https://github.com/mkaczanowski/packer-builder-arm> on how to install the builder for ARM.

-You need Linux for this and a 64-bit processor with virtualization.
+You need Linux, QEMU for this and a 64-bit processor with virtualization.

 ## Commands